TechGrounds-Cloud8/cloud8-Rolfsijtema/week8cloud8/Functions AWS.md

 Consolidated billing: this feature of AWS Organizations enables you to receive a single bill for all AWS accounts in your organization, it's a free service.
 By consolidating, you can easily track the combined costs of all the linked accounts in your organization.
 The default maximum number of accounts allowed for an organization is 4, but you can contact AWS Support to increase your quota, if needed.On your monthly bill, you can review itemized charges incurred by each account. still one bill but detailed by each account. share bulk discount pricing, Savings Plans, and Reserved Instances.
 AWS Budgets: you can create budgets to plan your service usage, service costs, and instance reservations, also get a notification when budget is passed.
 By email.
 AWS Cost explorer: is a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.
 Make reports and save them, You can apply custom filters and groups to analyze your data, up untill the hourly level.

-BASIC SUpport: 24/7 customer service, Doc. whitepapers, AWS health-dashboard Developer Support: basic supp. + emailsupport.
+BASIC SUpport: 24/7 customer service, Doc. whitepapers, AWS health-dashboard

+Developer Support: basic supp. + emailsupport.
 Best practice guidance, Client-side diagnostic tools

 Business support: basic+developer supp. + phone, infra event management.
 All AWS Trusted Advisor checks,Limited support for third-party software, such as common operating systems and application stack components, All AWS Trusted Advisor checks. all AWS Trusted Advisor checks!!!

 Enterprices level: basic+dev+business + 15min SLA + TAM technical Account Manager.
-Application architecture guidance,Infrastructure event management,
+Application architecture guidance,Infrastructure event management.
+TAM: specialized/monitoring technical account managers.

-S3: HTTP code
+S3: HTTP code meldingen:
 200: Succesfull uploads
 300: re-direction
 400: Client error
 500: server Error.

-TAM: specialized/monitoring technical account managers.

 The Well-Architected framework has pillars and these pillars are Operational